-Upon acceptance to the MBA or Executive MBA, Quantic School of Business and Technology requires students to verify their identity using a government-issued photo ID as well as submit official transcripts from the highest degree-granting institution they listed on their application.
+Upon acceptance to the MBA, Executive MBA, MBA in Leadership & Management, or Executive MBA in Strategic Leadership, Quantic School of Business and Technology requires students to verify their identity using a government-issued photo ID as well as submit official transcripts from the highest degree-granting institution they listed on their application.
 Digital copies, scans, or other unofficial transcripts must be submitted for all remaining listed, completed degrees in their application.
 ID and transcripts are reviewed and verified against application data and video interviews.